 - complementary technical assistance grant

-The lending policies of DFIs require that their debt be priced at an interest rate which reflects genuine country and project risk.
-The interest rate on concessional loans therefore tends to be in line with market rates.
-Local currency loans generally come with a much higher interest rate than Euro or US dollar denominated loans.
+The lending policies of DFIs require that their debt is priced at an interest rate which reflects genuine country and project risk.
+The interest rate on concessional loans, therefore, tends to be in line with market rates.
+Local currency loans generally come with a much higher interest rate than Euro or US dollar-denominated loans.